HardcoreCoder/CSStar/README.md

 CSStar
 ======

-A CSS/CSS3 library for adding cool effects and designs to user's webpages.
+A CSS/CSS3 library for adding cool effects and aesthetic designs to user's webpages.

 ======
 If you want to help: